 Only about half of marketers are actually taking action on integrating their data.
 Image courtesy eMarketer

-Thankfully, there’s a better way to solve these challenges and plug up leaks in your marketing funnel, without committing more hours to mind-numbing manual spreadsheet work.
+So how can you orchestrate every one of these important processes to drive faster, error-free follow-up?
 Marketers from around the world are using General Automation Platforms (GAP) to unsilo their data, deeply integrate their marketing apps, and automate key processes to cut out the manual errors and move faster.
 General automation platforms have these capabilities:

-- Full API integration: GAPs can connect any cloud-based app (including MAP, CRM, outbound, webinar, database, project management, and many others) at the API integration level.
-APIs are the fastest, most efficient way that cloud-based software communicates with other software, and the best GAPs deeply connect applications to flow data even from highly customized instances.
+GAPs can connect any cloud-based app (including MAP, CRM, outbound, database, project management, and many others) at the API integration level.
+You can think of APIs as the level at which cloud-based software communicates with other software.
+The best GAPs deeply connect applications via APIs to flow data even from highly customized instances and from custom fields.

-- Sophisticated automation with flexible logical operators: GAPs automate processes among multiple cloud apps, such as setting a process to automatically update lead information and trigger appropriate campaigns in CRM, outbound email automation, and other apps whenever leads engage with your campaigns or website.
+GAPs automate processes among multiple cloud apps, such as setting a process to update lead information automatically and trigger appropriate campaigns in CRM, outbound email automation, and other apps whenever leads engage with your campaigns or website.
 The best GAPs support complex, multi-step workflows with logical operators for if/then, looping, and branching steps to do exactly what you need with your leads.